msg-systems/WPF-GUI-Localizer/README.md

 ![Architecture Class Diagram](Docs/architecture.png)

 1. FileProvider - is used in order to read the existing translation dictionary of the target application from a given file, depending on the technology used to implement the application.
-It is further used to write any changes of the translation dictionary of the target application into another given file.
-The input and output files might differ, again, depending on the technology used (see further below).
+It is further used to write any changes of the translation dictionary into a given file.
 1. LiteralProvider - is used in order to read and change existing translations of the target application while utilizing the FileProvider.
 There are so two implementations for the LiteralProvider:

    1. ```ResourceLiteralProvider``` - is used for applications that are translated using Resources (.resx) files.
 It reads the existing Resources in order to provide context to the translation and writes changes into a separate file using the FileProvider, since compiled resources files cannot be altered directly.